DownsideupmediaUSA/js-anonymous-functions-readme-v-000/README.md

 });
 ```

 The anonymous function (the callback function) in the example above simply creates an alert in the browser with the text `"form submitted!"`.
-This function is never executed on another part of the code.
+This function is never executed in any other part of the code.
 We only want it to fire when the submit button is clicked.

 ### setTimeout